cloud-66-internal/help.cloud66.com/_includes/how-to-guides/databases/attaching-multiple-databases.md

 ## Overview

-Applications can have multiple **database groups** attached to them.
+Multi-DB allows you to attach multiple **database groups** to an application.
 A database group is a collection of one or more databases of the *same* type (e.g. MySQL).
-Different groups can have different database types, allowing a single app to use multiple types of databases (e.g. Postgres *and* Redis).
+Different groups can have different database types, allowing a single app to use multiple types of databases (e.g. Postgres *and* Redis), or they can have the same type (e.g. two *separate* groups of MySQL servers).

 ## Understanding database groups